Rejuvenation (Abstract Rude album)

-Rejuvenation is a studio album by American rapper Abstract Rude.
-It was released on Rhymesayers Entertainment on April 7, 2009.
-Production is handled by Vitamin D.
+Rejuvenation is a studio album by Los Angeles-based rapper Abstract Rude and Seattle-based producer Vitamin D. It was released by Rhymesayers Entertainment on April 7, 2009.

 Critical reception

 Andres Tardio of HipHopDX gave the album a 3.0 out of 5, commenting that "[Abstract Rude's] flow has always been a high point of his emceeing capabilities and this album highlights this."
 Rob Geary of XLR8R gave the album an 8 out of 10 and said, "Seattle's Vitamin D produces with an ear for scratchy funk guitars, low-ride tempos, and dusty drums that vibrate in tune with the grain of Abstract's signature voice."